LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 ## Overview

-The fonts library wraps surface.CreateFont for commonly used fonts.
-It reduces duplication by registering fonts once and allowing them to be recalled by name.
+The fonts library wraps `surface.CreateFont` for commonly used fonts.
+It avoids duplication by registering fonts once and allowing them to be recalled by name.
+Every call to `surface.CreateFont` is intercepted so the data is stored and automatically refreshed when the screen resolution or relevant configuration options change.
+Fonts are refreshed automatically whenever `RefreshFonts` is run and the `PostLoadFonts` hook will then be called with the current font choices.
+Register custom fonts inside this hook so they persist across refreshes.

 ---